davetrainer/minimal-api-playground/README.md

 # minimal-api-playground
-This repo a playground for testing with the new .NET 6 minimal API's.
+This repo is a playground for testing with the new .NET 6 minimal API's.